plenoptic-org/plenoptic/docs/user_guide/reproduce/adversarial_examples_metamer.md

 ) / 2  # convert the range from [-1,1] to [0,1] for RGB images
 po.plot.imshow(diff, as_rgb=True, title=title, col_wrap=2, vrange="auto0");
 ```

+The difference between synthesized and original images looks like random pixel noise distributed across the image.
+However, the noise is too faint for us to tell if there's any structure.
+Instead, let us try visualizing the difference in each color channel (red, green, and blue) separately.

 ```{code-cell} ipython3
 channelwise_diffs_met = met.metamer - img